sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 Now let us load and look at the data.
 The |likert|_ data set contains a single variable that contains raw Likert-scale responses for these 10 people.
-However, if you think about it, thit is not the best way to represent these responses.
+However, if you think about it, this is not the best way to represent these responses.
 Because of the fairly symmetric way that we set up the response scale, there is a sense in which the midpoint of the scale should have been coded as 0 (no opinion), and the two endpoints should be **+3** (strongly agree) and **-3**